 These numbers are subject to change.
 Any changes in duty phone information will be communicated as quickly and efficiently as possible to residents, which would likely include emails to pdx.edu email addresses.

-Between 9:00am and 5:00pm Monday through Friday, staff assistance is available through the Montgomery Desk and the Housing and Residence Life Student Services Office (Broadway 210).
-COVID-19 restrictions may affect these hours.
-For up to date office hours, check out website.
+Between 9:00am and 5:00pm Monday through Friday, staff assistance is available through the Housing and Residence Life Student Services Office (Broadway 210) and between 9:00am and midnight through the Montgomery Desk.

 Security Cameras